Abū’l-Muẓaffar al-Samaʿānī (d. 489),

 The ba in bismillāh is a preposition and the full meaning imparted by its usage is given by context: ‘I begin with Allāh’s Name,’ or ‘I began with Allāh’s Name.’

 There is a difference of opinion concerning the derivation of the word ism.
-Mubarrad and other Basran linguists held the view that it is derived from the word sumuww, or elevation and prominence because the name gives prominence to the named and elevates him.
-Amongst the Kufān linguists, Thaʿlab said the word was derived from wasam or simah (sign), meaning that it acts as a signpost pointing to the named.
+Mubarrad and other Basran linguists held the view that it is derived from the word sumuww, or elevation and prominence because the name raises to notice the thing denoted and sits on top of it.
+Amongst the Kufān linguists, Thaʿlab said the word was derived from wasam or simah (sign), meaning that it acts as a signpost pointing to the thing denoted.
 The first opinion is more likely because the diminutive form of the latter would be wusaym like wuṣayl is the diminutive of waṣl and wuʿayd is the diminutive of waʿd.

 Khalīl and Ibn Kaysān said that this word was Allāh’s proper Name, and a unique designation for Him.
 They said that it is not derived from any other word, as such it is like proper names used for humans such as Zayd and ʿAmr and so on.
 This was the view preferred by Qaffāl al-Shāshī and a group of the people of knowledge.
 Others said that it was a word that was derived from another (mushtaqq), but then went on to hold two positions concerning what it was actually derived from: